Your HSA Covers More Than You Think — HSA Eligible Expenses for 2026

 HSA eligibility for scales depends on the type and use of the scales.

-• Body composition scales may qualify, particularly when used for medical monitoring.
-When shopping, look for an HSA-eligible designation.
+Body composition scales may qualify, particularly when used for medical monitoring.
+When shopping, look for an HSA-eligible designation and make sure you are using it to diagnose, treat, mitigate, or prevent a physical condition.

 Fitness Trackers & Smartwatches